balena-io-experimental/pixel-buddy/README.md

 To use this source, you must set the following device variable:

 `FLOWDOCK_TOKEN` - In Flowdock, click your user name in the upper left, select "account" and then "API tokens".
-Copy your personal API token and add it as a value to this device variable
+Copy your personal API token and add it as a value to this device variable.

 The following variables are optional: